-Case Study - By Frederick Mason (editor) - Published in Machining Magazine ( April 2004)
+By Frederick Mason (editor) - Published in Machining Magazine

 Multiple cutoff and grooving inserts fit one toolholder

-NIKCOLE Mini-SYstems provide two cutting edges in one insert in extremely narrow widths.
+NIKCOLE Mini-Systems provide two cutting edges in one insert in extremely narrow widths.
 Standard inserts are stocked in widths from 0.019-in to 0.125-in. in coated and uncoated grades.
 Any non-stocked width in that range is available on special order.
-"On long-running jobs we order a lot of specials," sats Janos.
+"On long-running jobs, we order a lot of specials," says Janos.
 "Typically delivery is four to six weeks for specials but one special order came in two days.
 On standard width tools, if you fax a PO and it is in stock, you get the tools the next day.
 Standards are almost always in stock."